 Recycling prevents potentially useful materials from being wasted, and also reduces energy use and pollution.
-Buffalo State's recycling program is managed through the Evergreen initiative under the auspices of Buffalo State's Business Services Department.
+Buffalo State's recycling program is managed through the Evergreen initiative under the auspices of Buffalo State's inventory and property control office.
 Evergreen promotes and encourages environmentally responsible practices -- including efficient energy use and recycling -- among students, faculty and staff.

 For information about disposing of recyclable material at Buffalo State, please consult the recycling guide below or contact Lauren Bostaph.
 Thank you!

 Buffalo State routinely collects plastic, glass and metal for recycling.
 These materials should be disposed of in the green bins found throughout the campus.
 Please rinse any soiled materials before placing them in the green bins.
 (Please do not place soiled tin foil in recycling bins.)

 Paper and cardboard are also continuously collected for recycling at Buffalo State.
 During one nine-month tracking period, 40 tons of paper and nearly 12 tons of carboard were collected in campus academic, student life and administrative buildings.
 Residence halls added about three tons of paper and two tons of cardboard to these totals.

 Blue bins for paper and cardboard recycling are located in all office areas and in many public areas in each building, including lobbies, lounges and vending machine areas.
 Materials must be unsoiled, and cardboard must be flattened before it is placed in the blue bins.

 These paper products may not be deposited in recycling bins at Buffalo State: Paper cups, waxed paper, tissues and candy wrappers.